Mirror Signal Manoeuvre Routine

 The MSM/PSL routine should always be used when:

 For an example of how to use the MSM/PSL routine watch the video right.

 - Slowing down or stopping.

 MSM/PSL Hazard Routine

-A hazard is anything that may cause you to manoeuvre - that is to change your speed or direction.
-So, whenever you identify a potential or real hazard you must be prepared to use the MSM/PSL routine.
+A hazard is anything that may cause you to manoeuvre - to change your speed or direction.
+So, whenever you identify a potential or a real hazard, you must be prepared to use the MSM/PSL routine.